boyan-boyanov/property/README.md

 - Create comments for properties
 - Personal profile page
 - Update own profile with photo
-- Saving to favorites
+- Saving properties to favorites
-- Remove from favorites
+- Remove properties from favorites

 # Technologies and stuff